 In the past year, many of us have been personally affected by product shortages resulting from unprepared supply chains.
 As the retail landscape continues to change and evolve, here are a few reasons why I think organizations will increasingly integrate supply chain executive positions into their C-suites.

-Tim Cook and Mary Barra, CEOs of recognized technology and automotive brands, for example, have deep roots in supply chain leadership and have leveraged this knowledge to transform their companies.
+Tim Cook and Mary Barra, CEOs of Apple and GM, for example, have deep roots in supply chain leadership and have leveraged this knowledge to transform their companies.
 The importance these industry leaders have placed on supply chain expertise at the highest level shows that it can truly be an organization’s differentiator.

 As we all know, the rapid pace of change in retail won’t slow down any time soon, with sales expected to experience record growth this year.
 New services and technological advancements have increased consumer expectations for fast last-mile delivery, in-store services, pickup options, and other ways to help brands de-risk the supply chain.
 Adding a renewed outlook and vision are also vital to determining where operations can be streamlined and what gaps in technology are holding you back.
 To keep innovative supply chain solutions and transformation moving forward, executive decisions should be made with supply chain leaders at the table.

 Can we expect more Supply Chain professionals to appear in the executive suites of savvy brands?
 Let’s hope so!!